-We do not find any evidence supporting appellant's argument.
+We do not find any evidence supporting appellant's arguments.
 We accept the trial court's finding that the prosecution did not intend to goad appellant into requesting a mistrial.
 The trial court, therefore, did not err in denying appellant's motion to dismiss on double jeopardy grounds.
+Further, we find that the court did not err in allowing ASA Violate to present testimony and a closing argument.